 I don’t need the vaccine, I had COVID-19

-We know that natural infection with SARS-CoV-2, the virus that causes COVID-19, generates some immunity.
+We know that natural infection with SARS-CoV-2, the virus that causes COVID-19, provides substantial protection for at least a few months by generating antibodies and a cell-mediated immune response.
 Should you rely on this for protection and skip the vaccine if you were previously infected?
 The answer is a clear ‘no’.

 Vaccination has two important benefits for people previously infected: a single dose of vaccine will strongly boost neutralizing antibody levels—these are antibodies that inactivate the virus and higher levels are associated with greater protection.
 The second benefit comes from a different part of the immune system.
 Vaccination activates immune T-cells that increase protection against severe illness and against variant strains.